cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-getting-started.md

 Image 6

-7. You should be able to receive 10 testnet AGIX.
-In case you do not receive testnet tokens, you can [request help from the support team](https://iohk.zendesk.com/hc/en-us/requests/new).
+7. You should receive 10 testnet AGIX.
+If you do not receive these testnet tokens, you can [request help from the support team](https://iohk.zendesk.com/hc/en-us/requests/new).